stefanbemelmans/advanced-authentication-practice/README.md

     * Use this property to determine whether to show the Nav Items, only show the secured routes if showNavItems === true
     * The sign out should always be shown

-# Server
+### Server
 * Create 3 secure routes on the server
 * It doesn’t matter what they return
-* If the request is not authenticated then the route should not be executed.
+* If the request is not authenticated then the route should not be executed at it should return unauthorized.
+* Make a fetch get request to these routes in the secure components

-# Extra Credit
+Extra Credit
-* Implement the common feature of telling the user whether a username is available as soon as they type it in
+* Implement the popular feature of telling the user if a username is available as soon as they type it in

-# Points
+Points
 * Sign In works - 25pts
 * Confirm password works - 25pts
 * Existing username error works - 25pts